 I walked past him without saying a word.
 He didn’t like that.

 “Where the fuck do you think you’re going, fag!
-I’m talking to you!” he shouted after me, and when I didn’t stop, he grabbed me by my hood and tossed me against the wall.
+I’m talking to you!” he shouted after me, and when I didn’t stop, he grabbed me by my hood and yanked it so hard he sent me stumbling into a wall.
 I protected my head with my arms when he raised his hand.
-I cried when his fist sank deep in my stomach.
+I cried when his fist sank deep into my stomach.
 “Don’t you fucking ignore me ever again!” he screamed.

 “Shut the fuck up, Allen!”
 Dad shouted angrily in the living room.
 “I’m trying to watch the news, you ungrateful brat!”